mcbryde/managing/README.md

     (I'm not great at doing small, regular "good job!" feedback.
 That's on me to improve.)
 * **Career pathing** is having a discussion with you regularly on where you are professionally, where you want to be, and what I can do to help you get there.
 We should have these talks at least once a quarter; I can have them more often (and informally) if you want.
 * **Soft skills** are at least as important as domain skills in any job; I would argue that they are _critical_ for security team members.
 Our voices in any conversation come with a lot of weight because of our roles, and if we abuse that power we'll lose overall influence fast.
-Aka, you are speaking for all of us, don't be a jerk.
+Aka: you are speaking for all of us, don't be a jerk.
 In fact ...
 * **Don't Be A Jerk.**  Jerks will get the axe.
     _(Note: Standing up for yourself is not being a jerk.
 Delivering a strong opinion politely is not being a jerk.
 Delivering a strong opinion rudely is.)_
 * **Burnout is bad mkay.** Burnout is a thing.
 I don't want that.
 You don't want that.
 So let's not do that.